cosminmarian53/Aliens-Vs-Robots/README.md

 ### **Note**: The game is almost finished.
 Later, I will implement an NFT system, in which the player, after finishing the game, will receive a few NFTs based on their quest progress.
 ###  **Second Note**: This game has been branched out.
 One version for Web2.0 and another for Web3.
 The main branch contains the Web2.0 version and the web3-ethereum contains the Web3 version.
-### **Third Note**: The game is complete!!
-The main branch is completely viable, and fully functional, and depends whether you want to use the Web2 version or the Web3 version.
+### **Third Note**: I want to clarify something.
+The game is complete, well the web2 version of it anyway.
+The web3 version however will take a bit more time to finish and make fully functional!!
+The main branch is completely viable as it is and depends whether you want to use the Web2 version or the Web3 version.
 ```